 Staff demonstrate positive role models and intervene promptly and sensitively if required.
 They promote acceptable behaviour with praise and encouragement which leads to a happy, harmonious learning environment.
 Children are learning to recognise and value differences by celebrating festivals, significant events and practises in the wider world.
-For example, they used the globe to find places and countries making the 'one world'.
-They are learning about others less fortunate than themselves and engage in fund raising activities such as 'The Big Toddle' to help others.
-Visitors from the local community, such as the police, service people and parents, help children learn about the world in which they live.
-Children are taken to the library to choose reading materials and the outings are used to promote understanding of the local community and keeping safe whilst outdoors
+For example, they learned how Easter is celebrated across the world and created a European Easter tree.
+They use a map of the world to find places they and their relatives have visited and share their experience and observations of life in the wider world.
+Visitors from the local community such as the police, a farmer and parents help children learn about the world in which they live.
+Children are taken on visits within the local area to the church, shops, parks and the library.
+In this way children learn about the world around them and their place in it.